-We incurred \$2.8 million of transaction-related costs for the acquisition of McGraw-Hill.
+We incurred \$2.8 million of transaction-related costs for the acquisition of the television group owned by McGraw-Hill Broadcasting.

 We recorded a \$9.0 million non-cash charge to reduce the carrying value of long-lived assets at four of our newspapers.